 da Vinci® Robotic Surgery

 The robot does not make any decisions or movements on its own, nor can it be programmed to act independently.
 It has no autonomy and moves only from direct input from the surgeon.
+The da Vinci Surgical System is extremely versatile.
+Doctors worldwide have used it successfully in hundreds of thousands of procedures.'

 - A remote console from where the surgeon operates